 \subsection{Linearized equations}

 We now compute the linearization of \eqref{eq:field} about the reference configuration.
-For the bulk solid, we adopt a classical quadratic, isotropic energy density
+For the substrate, we adopt a classical quadratic, isotropic energy density

-Here indices are raised using the flat metric on $\bbR^3$, and $\lambda$ and $\mu$ are the Lam\'e constants for the bulk solid.
+Here indices are raised using the flat metric on $\bbR^3$, and $\lambda$ and $\mu$ are the Lam\'e constants for the three-dimensional solid.
 For the surface $\cl S$, the surface energy density is given by \eqref{eq:surfaceen}.

 Let $\bs u : \cl B \rar \R^3$ be a displacement field such that $\bs u |_{\p \cl B \backslash \cl S} = \bs 0$ and

 Assume that the body force $\bs f$, boundary traction $\bs t$, and Dirichlet condition $\bs \chi_0$ satisfy